-Although I had time to take in the diagnosis, I was still clinging to hope.
+Although I had time to take in the diagnosis, I was still clinging to hope, still praying it wouldn't be so.
 I wanted to be wrong.
 When the observation time was over, Dr. Pavan invited Richie’s father and I to join the team in a room nearby.
 A nurse was playing with Richie, keeping him distracted while we spoke.
 Dr. Pavan looked at me and said, “Your suspicions were right, mom.
 Your son has autism.”
 I was quiet.
 I knew what she was going to say, but I remember feeling unusually calm.
 I stood up and made eye contact with every specialist in the room (speech, occupational, behavioral, psychologist, developmental specialist, and Dr. Pavan), and said:

 “I will exhaust every resource you have that can help my son.”
 I remember there being an awkward thirty seconds of silence, broken by Dr. Pavan when she smiled and said, “Well, that’s good.”

 She handed me a thin packet of information.
 In it contained a list of therapists for me to interview and recruit as part of the Early Intervention team.
 There was also a list of national, state and local agencies.
 I had no idea what many of them did and how they could help Richie, I was overwhelmed.
 That night, I cried myself to sleep.